Many More Maps

 What’s not to love?!

-If the weather isn’t on your side, sip your coffee inside Hot Numbers, but if it’s lovely, I recommend getting your coffee to go so that you can sip as you stroll.
+If the weather isn’t on your side you can enjoy your coffee inside Hot Numbers, but if it’s lovely, I recommend getting your coffee to go so that you can sip as you stroll.

-Since it’ll be so early, this is a unique opportunity to get your first glimpses of the city before the tourist madness descends, so make the most of the peace and quiet whilst it lasts!
+Since it’ll be so early this is a unique opportunity to get your first glimpses of the city before the tourist madness descends.
+Make the most of the peace and quiet whilst it lasts!

 Stop 2 – Christ’s College

-12-minute’s walk from Hot Numbers is Christ’s College, the perfect introduction to visiting Cambridge colleges – and what’s even better is that it’s free to visit!
+The first real stop on your Cambridge day trip is just a12-minute walk from Hot Numbers.
+This is Christ’s College, the perfect introduction to visiting Cambridge colleges – and what’s even better is that it’s free to visit!

 The gardens are open from 9am, so even if you arrive super early in Cambridge you’ll be able to spend some time at Christ’s College.
 It’s hardly the most beautiful college in Cambridge, but it’s certainly not bad to look at!

-You won’t find any information here to guide you around and share the history of the college, so I recommend just having a stroll before heading over to the meeting point for the next stop on this itinerary, where you’ll learn much more about Cambridge’s colleges.
+You won’t find any information here to guide you around, so I recommend just having a stroll before heading over to the meeting point for the next stop on this itinerary, where you’ll learn much more about Cambridge’s colleges.

 Stop 3 – Walking Tour of Trinity and Pembroke with a Graduate

-Trinity and Pembroke colleges are two of the most visited colleges in Cambridge.
+You can’t visit Cambridge without going on a walking tour!
+Trinity and Pembroke colleges are two of the most visited colleges at Cambridge University.
 That’s because they’re both super impressive, and downright gorgeous!
+Trinity college has the most Nobel Prize winners of any Cambridge college – 34!

-Visiting independently, though, comes with its challenges.
+Visiting these colleges independently comes with its challenges.
 You have to pay to enter both colleges, and once you’re inside there isn’t any information around teaching you about what you’re looking at or the history of the college.

 Some colleges give you a little map with some brief information, but you really are going into the college blind if you visit independently.
 It’s far better to have some information to bring the colleges to life!